Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 Now, we can state how the Tutte polynomial of an arbitrary elementary split matroid looks like.

 \begin{teo} Let $\M$ be an elementary split matroid of rank $k$ and cardinality $n$.
 The Tutte polynomial of $\M$ is given by

-where $\alpha_{r,k}^{i,j}$ is defined as in Proposition \ref{prop:tutte-relax}. \end{teo}
+where $\alpha_{r,k}^{i,j}$ is defined as in Proposition~\ref{prop:tutte-relax}. \end{teo}

 As was observed by Brylawski in \cite{brylawski2}, a matroid $\M$ is paving if and only if all the monomials $x^iy^j$ for $i\geq 2$ and $j\geq 1$ of its Tutte polynomial have a vanishing coefficient.
-In other words, Tutte polynomials of paving matroids are quite specific.
-However, for elementary split matroids we have much less structure.
-For instance, it is not difficult to show that the Tutte polynomial of a minimal matroid $\mathsf{T}_{k,n}$ (see Example \ref{example:minimal}) has non-zero coefficients for all $x^iy^j$ with $1\leq i< k$ and all $1\leq j< n-k$.
-This is another instance in which elementary split matroids reveal to be a much richer class than paving or co-paving matroids.
+In other words, Tutte polynomials can be used in a straightforward way to decide whether a given matroid is paving.
+However, for elementary split matroids we have less structure.
+In general, for an elementary split matroid all the coefficients can be strictly positive simultaneously; for an example just consider the minimal matroid $\mathsf{T}_{k,n}$.
+Also, unlike for paving matroids, the Tutte polynomial cannot detect whether a matroid is or not elementary split, as the following example shows.